Agent-Ebimene/Pokemon_APi-Application/README.md

 ##### To start this project,You can clone this repository.

---git clone
+git using git clone in GitHub here

-In the project directory, you can run:
+In the project directory.
 App.tsx is the entry file of the app.
 The Pages Folder contains the routes of the app and the components folder contains a few UI components.